finnianr/Eiffel-Loop/doc/Contents.md

 ## OS Command Wrapping
-Aproximately 100 classes for creating cross platform wrappers of OS commands with about 30 "out of the box" commands. **General Features**
+Classes for creating cross platform wrappers of OS commands with about 30 "out of the box" commands provided.

+**General Features**

 * Command templates are based on the powerful [Evolicity text substitution library](http://www.eiffel-loop.com/library/evolicity.html).